Lions SEE

 - Appropriate for all ages

-Pre-schoolers were screened recently by Lion Joan Stoltz, and Past President of the Club Marlinda Duncanson and Past District Governor Clifford Youngs.
+Pre-schoolers screened by Lion Joan Stoltz, and Past President Marlinda Duncanson and Past District Governor Clifford Youngs.

 Reading Action Program